 Economic Added Value produced and distributed by A2A Group

 Total Order of which 97.6% to italian suppliers

 of Investments aligned with the SDGs

 Leader in the combat against climate change score obtained in the “CDP Climate Change” assessment

 Responsible investment is implemented with the inclusion on the ethical indexes of listed companies meeting the main criteria of environmental, social and economic responsibility.

-The Group is currently listed in the following ethical indices:
+The Group is currently listed in the following ESG indices.

-The EIB finances specific investment projects that meet particular sustainability requirements, applying generally more advantageous economic conditions than the most common forms of financing.
+The European Institute finances specific investment projects that meet particular sustainability requirements, applying generally more advantageous economic conditions than the most common forms of financing.

-At December 31, 2018, the value of these loans amounted to about 809 million euro.
+At December 31, 2020, the value of these loans in the Group amounted to about 812 million euro.